drBenway/pixi-vn-wiki/start/choices.md

 narration.choiceMenuOptions = undefined;
 ```

-## How to create the choice menu interface
+## How to create the choice menu UI

 For example ( in React using Material-UI ):